Councillor Andrea Reimer

 - Engaged City Task Force: Councillor Reimer worked with citizens on this task force which identified opportunities to boost neighbour engagement and cultural interconnectedness, and to improve communication channels and connections between the City and residents.

-- In 2008, Councillor Reimer was appointed chair of the City's Planning, Transportation and Environment Committee, a role she held for six years prior to being appointed deputy mayor in 2014.
+- In 2008, Councillor Reimer was appointed chair of the City's Planning, Transportation and Environment Committee, a role she held for six years prior to being appointed deputy mayor during 2014 and 2015.